 - The Registrar and Assistant Registrar must be Full/Corporate Members of one of the partner professional bodies.

-- The Management Panel will elect, from amongst its membership, the Registrar and the Assistant Registrar.
-Following such election the vacancy created in the Management Panel shall be filled by another from the successful candidate’s professional body or the RCT registrant body.
+- The Management Board will elect, from amongst its membership, the Registrar and the Assistant Registrar.
+Following such election the vacancy created in the Management Board shall be filled by another from the successful candidate’s professional body or the RCT registrant body.

 - The tenure of the named external professional body representatives will be at the discretion of the individual professional bodies.